 Why Weekends Are the Danger Zone

-More emotional eating triggers like reward mentality or boredom
+- More emotional eating triggers — reward mentality, boredom

-Less meal structure, which is the biggest factor
+- Less meal structure — the biggest factor

 If you remove structure without replacing it, the defaults take over.
 The defaults are usually high pleasure and high calorie.